 What are React devtools?
 React devtools cater to various aspects of the development lifecycle, offering functionalities that aid debugging, testing, and optimizing performance.
 Some key components include:

-• Error monitoring tools: These tools help diagnose errors in your React app, alert the team and provide insights into the issue.
-For example - Zipy.
+- Error monitoring tools: These tools assist in identifying problems with your React application, notify the team, and offer details on the problem.
+For instance, Zipy.

-• Error debugging tools: Debugging tools assist developers resolve identified errors faster.
-Some of them even provide AI support.
+- Error debugging tools: Debugging tools let developers fix mistakes more quickly.
+A few of them even offer AI assistance.

-• Bundlers: React devtools like Webpack or Parcel help bundle and optimize your React application's source code, ensuring efficient delivery to users' browsers.
+- Bundlers: React devtools such as Webpack or Parcel assist in optimising and bundling the source code of your React application, guaranteeing speedy delivery to users' browsers.

 Benefits of React devtools